Curling Steal Efficiency

 We previously learned that teams may steal ends from each other over the course of a game.
 However, the hammer and force efficiencies do not account for the ends you and your opponent stole during the course of each game.
 Thus, we rely on two different percentages to figure out whether a team is "steal efficient" or "steal defense efficient".

 In curling, there are two statistics related to steal efficiencies.
-They are:
+These two statistics are:

 The steal efficiency statistic reveals the frequency in which your team steals an end from your opponent.
 This statistic is calculated by adding up the total amount of times your team stole an end, and then dividing that by the amount of times your opponent had the hammer.
 This includes the ends that your opponent had the hammer but a blank end occurred.